 It’s interesting to note that the bitcoin wallets come in various forms for different kinds of devices where they are stored.
 Below are the four types of wallets widely in use:

-- Desktop wallets: Desktop wallets like Multibit run on Windows, Mac OSX, and Linux.
-For using desktop wallets, you will have to install the Bitcoin QT (BTC Client) and run your wallet.
+- Desktop wallets: Desktop wallets run on Windows, Mac OSX, and Linux.
+For using desktop wallets, you will have to install the BTC Client and run your wallet.